LLM-Driven Cost-Effective Requirements Change Impact Analysis: Threats to Validity

 \section{Threats to Validity}

 ~ \sectopic{Internal Validity.} One internal validity threat in this paper concerns the effect of different prompt combinations on the quality of the impact set.
-To ensure that the observed differences in model performance are genuinely caused by prompt structure and not by other external factors, the study systematically controls the experimental setup.
+To ensure that the observed differences in model performance are genuinely due to prompt structure and not to other external factors, the study systematically controls the experimental setup.
 To ensure consistency and reduce variability, the models’ parameters, such as the temperature, were kept fixed across all runs.
 Each prompt was tested multiple times for each model, and the final results were computed by averaging the outcomes to provide a more stable, reliable estimate of performance.
 Additionally, to mitigate concerns about internal validity related to the prompt details, these elements were not chosen arbitrarily.
 Instead, they were carefully designed and selected based on a systematic analysis of prompt engineering principles.
 This process ensured that any differences in results across prompts and LLMs genuinely reflected the influence of prompt details rather than uncontrolled confounding factors. \sectopic{External Validity.} The most critical aspect of external validity lies in the generalizability of the proposed approach across datasets.
 In this study, we examine \textit{ProReFiCIA} across two distinct datasets, each representing a different domain and level of complexity.
-Moreover, we systematically conducted the experiments reported in RQ1 and RQ2 to identify the model–prompt pairs that demonstrate the highest consistency and thus generalizability across datasets.
-However, further experiments on more diverse and realistic datasets are necessary to strengthen the external validity of our study.
-Such datasets, however, are not publicly available and need to be curated as we did with \projName. \sectopic{Conclusion Validity.} Another important threat to the validity of this work concerns the reproducibility of the results.
-To mitigate this threat, we ensure that all implementation details are reported with high precision.
-Moreover, to facilitate independent verification and future research, we archive all experiments and relevant artifacts, allowing others to replicate our findings under identical conditions.
+Though we do not have the number of requirements usually found in large systems, the relationships between change rationales and requirements are complex, most particularly in \projName, and pose a real challenge for the CIA, as illustrated by the example presented in Section~\ref{sec:RQ5}.